AVAILABLE WORLDWIDE: Files are sent to you ANYWHERE

 The most up-to-date version of our famous Hike the Cederberg map set in digital format.

-Our digital maps except freebies may be supplied in BOTH 250 dpi jpg format AND in PDF-for-document-distribution format – you'll receive both versions [free maps are only in jpg format].
+Our digital maps are supplied in 300 dpi jpg format.
 Files are uploaded as a single Zip file.
 PLEASE BE PATIENT; LARGE FILES TAKE TIME TO LOAD.
-Download size: 306Mb
+Download size: 124Mb

 After you have made your checkout payment [or we've received your POP for your EFT], you'll get an automatic email with download instructions.
 Simple as that! [but be aware that some files are large, so allow plenty of time for the download!].